Germany–Pakistan relations

 Germany–Pakistan relations are the bilateral relations between the Federal Republic of Germany and the Islamic Republic of Pakistan.
-The two states established diplomatic relations in the 1950s, with a focus on social, educational and economic development.
-Germany has an embassy in Pakistan, specifically in Islamabad and has consulates-generals in Karachi, Lahore, Peshawar and Quetta; Pakistan is represented through an embassy in Berlin and a consulate-general in Hamburg.
+The two states have established diplomatic relations in the 1950s, with a focus on social, educational and economic development.
 Despite strong co-operation and historical ties, the two nations have experienced growing tensions, primarily due to disagreements and differing policies regarding the War in Afghanistan, including as the post-2014 drawdown and 2021 withdrawal of United States-led coalition troops.
-Germany remains one of Pakistan's largest trading partners.
+However, Germany remains one of Pakistan's largest trading partners.

-There are approximately 124,000 Pakistanis living in Germany according to official estimates in 2019.
+There are approximately 140,000 Pakistanis living in Germany according to official estimates in 2022.